Frequently Asked Questions

 Can spirits or entities hurt me or my family?

 This is a complex question that requires a complex answer.
 First off, it depends on the type of entity you are dealing with.
-A standard ghost is more likely to cause fear-based on its presence, and your discomfort with that presence.
+A standard ghost is more likely to cause fear based on its presence and your discomfort with that presence.
 We have seen people get scratched, and touched by ghosts, but nothing of any significance, no serious harm or injuries.
 The biggest danger with a ghost in the uneasy feeling we get knowing they are there.

 On the other hand, if an entity is demonic in nature there is a very real danger involved there.
 Scratches and bites are common, but the real damage here is psychological.
 Those entities focus on the destruction of the family unit and the destruction of the individual.
 This is achieved in several different ways, but primarily through putting the families and individuals through extreme stresses.
 More information on these types of entities can be found on the WISPS Demonology page.

 Are ghosts all evil spirits?